 But the emergence of software-defined wide area networks – more commonly known as SD-WAN – has shaken things up.
 This next-generation network architecture systematizes and simplifies the management of a wide area network, which allows for easier administration and better performance than traditional WANs.

 Even though it's only been around for a few years in terms of commercial availability, SD-WAN has soared in demand and adoption.
-According to the most recent estimates available from IDC, 800 enterprises surveyed in 2019, nearly two thirds said they fully intended to implement SD-WAN technology by 2021 or earlier.
+According to the most recent estimates available from IDC, of 800 enterprises surveyed in 2019, nearly two thirds said they fully intended to implement SD-WAN technology by 2021 or earlier.

 SD-WAN's dramatic growth and popularity has been fueled by its flexibility and simplicity.
 SD-WAN networks are highly scalable and can be composed of just a few edge devices to potentially hundreds of thousands, if not more.
 SD-WAN technology enhances visibility across the network and allows for finer-grained control, higher reliability and increased bandwidth, with a reduced TCO.